 - Get to know other travellers.
 You’ll be able to share info about where’s good to go in Egypt and maybe make a travel buddy or two.
 This is good if you plan to go to more rural areas.
 Plus having contact with other like-minded people is going to help dispel those solo-travel-blues.

 - Knowing where you’re going and planning your routes ahead is a really good idea if you don’t want to attract attention.
 By that we mean there will always be people popping up offering to help; for a price, of course, or maybe even worse.
 Decline politely and carry on confidently like you’ve walked the route 100 times.

-- Travelling by yourself might mean a lot of selfies, which is a little bit lame – we know.
+- Travelling by yourself might mean taking a lot of selfies, which is a little bit lame – we know.
 So you might want to ask someone at tourist sights to take a picture of you, like next to the pyramids, for instance.
-Makes sense, right?
+That makes sense, right?
 Yeah – no.

 - Walking around at night by yourself?
 Keep an eye out for what people are up to around you.
 If where you’re walking is busy and bustling, it’s probably fine.
-If on the other hand you suddenly find yourself somewhere quiet and sketchy looking, it’s probably sketchy.
+If on the other hand, you suddenly find yourself somewhere quiet and sketchy looking, it’s probably sketchy.
 When in doubt get a cab (but that also poses a risk as you’ll see).

 - Taking the women-only carriages on the Cairo metro is a smart move.
 On the other hand, travelling on a bus during rush hour isn’t a good idea.
 Oh, and ladies always sit in the back of taxis.
-Better yet, call an Uber.

 - Visit Harassmap.org to see where harassment has been reported and to report any yourself.
 This will help you and other users know where ‘hotspots’ are.
 Tip: it’s most prevalent in Cairo, but this might be a reflection of a more vocal urban population reporting cases.
 It’s an amazing website!